Everything is incrementally falling away.

 Now I’m getting old and have yet to “make something” of myself, while everything is incrementally falling away from me — my skin elasticity, my ability to burn stomach fat without exercise, my patience, my attention span when it comes to retaining seemingly insignificant information that applies to a crucial whole, my hair probably, and sometimes I think, my very womanhood.
 That is, if I’m to believe the foul societal notion that a woman’s value lies in her desirability, or the no less injurious notion of her baby-making capacity.
 But even if I don’t buy into it, what difference does it make when a majority does and “value” exists in the eye of the beholder?
-Especially if, like those dreams of mine, my belief in my attributes were reliant on the belief of others?
+Especially if, like those insecurity dreams of mine, my belief in my attributes were reliant on the belief of others?
 It so happens I’m too distractible to maintain a mental ticker of people’s assessment of me, and the neurological pathways signaling a lifetime of “I am great” have dug indelible grooves in my brain.
 As far as the outside of my brain, well, that’s the self-created matrix where I assume other people think I am great too.
-It’s cozy as far as delusions go, rarely glitched, and if so, only dispatched through dreams.
+It’s cozy as far as delusions go, rarely glitching and then doing so only through dreams.

 I am, after all, a person who was once convinced a fish fell in love with me.
 It was a frilly blackish blue darling the size of my thumb that ran itself against the side of its bowl in excitement whenever I brought my face near.
 It swam up in an inky dance for a fish kiss every time I dipped in my finger.
-The behavior didn’t seem to be about food and was reserved only for me though the fish wasn’t even mine.
-Mercury, I chose to call it, although it already had a different name given by its owner.
+The behavior didn’t seem to be about food and was reserved only for me though the fish wasn’t even my pet.
+Mercury, I chose to call it, while it already had a different name given by its owner.
 All that to say, Mercury thought I was great.